-Pair of Anglo-Indian Rosewood Low ChairsMid 19th century
+Pair of British Colonial Low ChairsMid 19th century

 A pair of British colonial low chairs made in rosewood with a beautiful carved ornate back with finials.
 The uprights with lotus-flower carving on the top and the base.
 The rail of the newly upholstered seat is scalloped with a carved shell motif at centre.
 The tapering front legs are carved with a flower at the top and terminate in a ring with a peg foot.
 The rear legs of square section are raked.
 This pair consist of a “male” and “female” chair, whereas the “male” chair is slightly bigger.